 From compiling evidence that proves eligibility to filing the claim and representing you, an attorney plays a key role.
 Whether you're filing the claim on your behalf or that of a deceased loved one who has succumbed to the colon cancer, a WTC VCF lawyer can help you receive the maximum possible compensation.

 The effects of the 9/11 WTC terrorist attack continue to impact the survivors, responders, and the Lower Manhattan community.
 But thanks to efforts by the WTC health program and VCF, those affected by colon cancer, rectal cancer, or other covered conditions can access compensation to lighten the financial burden.

-At the law firm of Gregory J. Cannata & Associates, we have helped more than two thousand clients file successful claims with the VCF, earning more than $300 million in awards.
+At the law firm of Cannata, Hendele & Cannata, we have helped more than two thousand clients file successful claims with the VCF, earning more than $300 million in awards.
 With years of experience working with the fund, we are familiar with all aspects of the claim process and have lobbied for renewal legislation in Washington.
 If you are reaching out to us now, be assured that being with the right firm can help pave the way for a successful recovery.